grigri2020/kmeans_image/README.md

 1. compactness  : sum of squared distance from each point to their corresponding centers
 2. labels       : labels for k-means (labeled as '0', '1' etc

+As you increase k, compactness decreases. k-means in this case mostly compresses the image files.